thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-HOLD-TIME.md

 ## Purpose

-The purpose of the minimum-hold-time rule is to prevent
+The purpose of the minimum-hold-time rule is to reduce trade volitility by preventing transfers of tokens for a number of hours after ownership is acquired, either via minting or transfers.
+This rule allows developers to specifiy a number of hours, up to 43830 (5 years), that each tokenId must be held for.

 ## Applies To: